segmentio/segment-docs/src/protocols/faq.md

 ### If I enable blocking, what happens to the blocked events?
 Are events just blocked from specific Destinations or the entire Segment pipeline?

-Blocked events are blocked from sending to all Segment Destinations, including warehouses and streaming Destinations.
+If you enable blocking, all Segment Destinations, with the exception of mobile, device-mode destinations block events from sending to all downstream Destinations.
 When an Event is blocked using a Tracking Plan, it does not count towards your MTU limit.
-They will, however, count toward your MTU limit if you enable [blocked event forwarding](/docs/protocols/enforce/forward-blocked-events/) in your Source settings.
+Blocked events will, however, count toward your MTU limit if you enable [blocked event forwarding](/docs/protocols/enforce/forward-blocked-events/) in your Source settings.

+If you are creating a Tracking Plan for mobile, device-mode destinations like [Firebase](/docs/connections/destinations/catalog/firebase/),

+{% include content/mobile-device-mode.html %}

 ### Do blocked and discarded events count towards my MTU counts?